sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 ## Start in a place of normalcy / comfort

-The first point in your good bank is a "gimmie": If you can think of a way to start all of the players' characters in a place of normalcy or comfort, mark a point in your *Good Bank*.
+The first point in your good bank is a "gimmie": If you can think of a way to start all of the players' characters in their place of normalcy or comfort, mark a point in your *Good Bank*.
 You *did* remember to follow the rules in the Character Creation and ask the players where their characters feel most at home, right?

 ## Cross a threshold with a true choice